rojuvi/steamgifts-autoenter/README.md

 STEAM_PASSWORD=<your password>
 BLACKLIST="<a comma separated list of game titles>"
 ```
 You can find the format of the game titles as they should be set in your BLACKLIST variable in the steamgifts giveaway url.
-For example, if you would like to avoid entering giveaways for The Lord of the Rings: Gollum - Precious Edition and ET: The Game, you could check the urls, that would look something like https://www.steamgifts.com/giveaway/7LOA4/the-lord-of-the-rings-gollum-precious-edition and https://www.steamgifts.com/giveaway/7LOA4/et-the-game, and take the last part of the url, then set your BLACKLIST variable to "the-lord-of-the-rings-gollum-precious-edition,et-the-game"
+For example, if you would like to avoid entering giveaways for The Lord of the Rings: Gollum - Precious Edition and ET: The Game, you could check the urls, that would look something like https://www.steamgifts.com/giveaway/7LOA4/the-lord-of-the-rings-gollum-precious-edition and https://www.steamgifts.com/giveaway/7LOA4/et-the-game, and take the last part of the url, then set your BLACKLIST variable to `the-lord-of-the-rings-gollum-precious-edition,et-the-game`

 And finally run
 ```